-Goldman Weisman Cairo is Chicago’s pre-eminent workers compensation law firm.
-We specialize in personal injury and workers compensation law and have represented thousands of union workers in Illinois, including AFSCME members.
+GWC Injury Lawyers is one of Chicago’s pre-eminent workers’ compensation law firms.
+We specialize in personal injury and workers’ compensation law and have represented thousands of union workers in Illinois, including AFSCME members.

-Our attorneys are routinely asked to speak at union events to help workers understand the workers compensation process and their rights.
-Our understanding of AFSCME and Illinois workers compensation law is one of the reasons why we are the first choice for injured union workers.
+Our attorneys are routinely asked to speak at union events to help workers understand the workers’ compensation process and their rights.
+Our knowledge of AFSCME and Illinois workers’ compensation law is one of the reasons why we are the first choice for injured union workers.